kurdin/inferno-unstated/README.md

 );
 ```

 This is already pretty great.
-Once you get a little bit used to React's way of
+Once you get a little bit used to Inferno's way of
 thinking, it makes total sense and it's very predictable.

 But can we build on this pattern to make something even nicer?